HemingMac/Bank-Loan-Analysis_Excel-Data-Analysis/README.md

 # Bank-Loan-Analysis_Excel-Data-Analysis
 Assessment of bank's lending activities and performance, a comprehensive Bank Loan Report.
 This report aims to provide insights into key loan-related metrics and their changes over time.
 The report will help us make data-driven decisions, track our loan portfolio's health, and identify trends that can inform our lending strategies.

+# **Project Overview**

+   This project focuses on leveraging Excel for:
+   Cleaning and preprocessing raw data.
+   Performing exploratory data analysis (EDA).
+   Creating interactive dashboards and reports.
+   Applying basic statistical methods and functions.
+   Visualizing data with charts and pivot tables.
+   The project uses a sample dataset to walk through each step of the analysis process.

+**Features**

+   **Data Cleaning**: Removing duplicates, handling missing values, and standardizing formats.

+   **Statistical Analysis**: Using formulas and tools like mean, median, standard deviation, and correlation.

+   **Data Visualization:**
+   Pivot Tables and Pivot Charts.
+   Line, Bar, Donut, Map and Tree Map Charts.
+   Conditional Formatting for highlighting trends.

+   **Interactive Dashboards:**
+   Slicers for dynamic filtering.
+   Charts linked to live data updates.